52 Best Condolence Gifts for Pet Loss

-- Give them a personalized bird feeder.
+- A personalized bird feeder.
 This is particularly appropriate if the pet they lost was a bird.

-- Give them useful, but unique gifts like coasters or a bottle opener with an image or engraving paying tribute to the pet.
+- Useful, unique gifts like coasters or a bottle opener with an image or engraving paying tribute to the pet.

-- You can give them a personalized storybook, created to show an adventure featuring them and their dog or other playful pet.
+- A personalized storybook to show an adventure featuring them and their dog or other playful pet.

-- Make a memorial bookmark with a poem about loving animals or friends after they are gone.
+- A memorial bookmark with a poem about loving animals or friends after they are gone.

-- Give them a dog tag.
-This is a more masculine type of jewelry, but can be worn by anyone.
-It can also be used as a keychain or hung from the rearview mirror in a vehicle.
+- A dog tag.
+This may seem like a more masculine type of jewelry, but anyone can wear it!
+It also doubles as a keychain or can hang from the rearview mirror in a vehicle.

-- With a small amount of the pet’s ashes, you can incorporate a part of the pet into a piece of artwork made of glass.
+- Incorporate a part of the pet into a piece of artwork made of glass.
 Glass sheets can be heated and colored, then formed to make shapes or symbols of various sizes.
 You can create a small figurine, a design to be hung on a wall or in a window, or a sphere that can be held in the palm of your hand.
 You could also shape the glass into a heart or other special form.

 - Give them a capsule keychain that can hold some of the remains, such as ashes or even fur or feathers.

 - If it doesn’t feel too personal, you may also wish to give a close friend or family member an urn or decorative container to hold the remains.
-This allows them to keep their pet in their home and displayed in a place of honor, such as a mantle.
+This allows them to keep their pet in their home and display the urn in a place of honor, such as a mantle.

 Pet Loss Sympathy Gifts of Comfort

-Instead of choosing commemorative sympathy gifts for pet loss, you may also wish to simply support your friend or family member with something that brings them comfort.
-You can look for ways to provide service to them or to help relieve stress while they take the time they need to grieve.
+Instead of or in addition to commemorative sympathy gifts for pet loss, you may also wish to support your friend or family member with something that brings them comfort.
+Providing service or sending sympathy gift baskets can help relieve stress while they are taking the time they need to grieve.

-- Offer to run errands for them, such as grocery shopping, to lighten their load.
+- Offer to run errands, such as grocery shopping, to lighten their load.